Q&A

 Footwear

-Comfortable shoes matter; Old San Juan streets are cobblestone and uneven.
+Pack comfortable shoes; Old San Juan streets are cobblestone and uneven.

 Embrace the music